oktadev/okta-blog/_source/_posts/2020-12-18-how-to-use-webauthn-csharp-dotnet.md

 {% img blog/webauthn-csharp/image6.png alt:"" width:"800" %}{: .center-image }

-Alternatively, you can install [Okta CLI](https://cli.okta.com/) and login to your Okta account with the `okta login` command or sign up for a new account with the `okta start` command if you don't already have an Okta account.
+Alternatively, you can install the [Okta CLI](https://cli.okta.com/) and log in to your Okta account with the `okta login` command.
+You can also sign up for a new account with the `okta start` command if you don't already have an Okta account.

 Now, I will create a custom field for storing the user's public key.
 Go to **Users** in the menu, click **Profile Editor**, and click the **Profile** button next to the default Okta profile.
 Click **Add Attribute**, fill the `Add Attribute` form and click **Save**: